What is IAS Officer?

 - The responsibility of the members of the board is to ask questions that will help them choose a candidate based on their mental ability.

-- Majority of the questions asked will be about national and international current affairs.
+- The majority of the questions asked will be about national and international current affairs.

 - The board members have the right to ask questions related to the personal profile submitted by students along with the application form.